-In the NFL FILMS Internship Program, participants get paid while working in departments like Footage Acquisition and Licensing, Player & Talent Relations, Project Management, and Cinematography.
+In the NFL FILMS Internship Program, participants get paid while working in departments like Footage Acquisition and Licensing, Player and Talent Relations, Project Management, and Cinematography.

-They offer a great deal of benefits, including medical, flexible spending accounts, 401(k) and pension, PTO, employee discounts, wellness program, education reimbursement, and gym reimbursement.
+They offer a lot of benefits, including medical, flexible spending accounts, 401(k) and pension, PTO, employee discounts, wellness programs, education reimbursement, and gym reimbursement.
 As you can see, they are dedicated to their staff’s professional growth and overall well-being.

 Here are some tips on how to stand out amongst the crowd:

 Network like a pro

 Join professional organizations and attend networking events.
 When you are present in the community, industry professionals will start to recognize your passion.
 This is where you can start building meaningful relationships.